 For example, for the DMF server burn shelf 0, the WWPN portion of the device name (such as 2100001b32172c45 highlighted in this example) is the device name that you must verify later in step 3d.

-- 3. Add the DCP, using the defaults except as noted: - a.
-Invoke the OpenVault administration tool:
+3. Add the DCP, using the defaults except as noted in the following example (comments below):